Dr Donald J Davidson

 - Danielle Minns - PhD student (Supervisors: Dr Emily Gwyer Findlay and Dr D Davidson)

-- Jenny Shelley - PhD student (Supervisors: Dr D Davidson, Dr Dave Clarke and Dr Richard Weller)
+- Jenny Shelley - PhD student (Supervisors: Dr D Davidson, Dr Dave Clarke, Dr Richard Weller and Dr Brian McHugh)

 - Katie Smith - PhD student (Supervisors: Dr Emily Gwyer Findlay and Dr D Davidson)